PraveenRamR/PortfolioWebsite/README.md

 - **Responsive Design:** Optimized for various devices and screen sizes.
 - **Modern UI/UX:** Clean and intuitive design for an excellent user experience.
 - **Project Showcase:** Display of selected projects with descriptions and links.
-- **Contact Form:** Allows visitors to get in touch with me directly from the website.
 - **Social Media Integration:** Links to professional profiles on LinkedIn, GitHub, etc.

 ## Technologies Used